gitee2github/docs/docs/en/docs/Administration/configuring-the-repo-server.md

     gpgcheck=1
     gpgkey=http://192.168.139.209/RPM-GPG-KEY-openEuler
     ```

     > ![](./public_sys-resources/icon-note.gif) **NOTE:**
     > 192.168.139.209 is an example.
 Replace it with the actual IP address.

     - If the openEuler repo source provided by openEuler is used as the yum source, the content of **openEuler.repo** is as follows (the aarch64-based OS repo source is used as an example):

-    ```
+    ```conf
     [base]
     name=base
     baseurl=http://repo.openeuler.org/openEuler-20.03-LTS-SP2/OS/aarch64/